searchsolved/search-solved-public-seo/ecommerce/automatic-category-suggester/readme.md

 # Automatic Category Suggester Script - Updated 01/03/2024
 ### Twitter: @LeeFootSEO
 ### Web: https://leefoot.co.uk
-### Don't want to mess around with Python?
-Contact me about my managed service and let me take cause of it! https://leefoot.co.uk/services/managed-service/

 This script merges two crawl files from Screaming Frog to suggest new landing pages to align invetory to search demand.
 ## Preparatory Steps